Dhampir: Variants

-Origin
+Features in folklore

+Legends state that dhampirs were, for the most part, normal members of the community.
+But dhampirs, especially males of paternal vampire descent, could see invisible vampires and practise sorcery, often starting careers as vampire hunters, which would be practiced for generations from father to son.

 In the Balkans, it was believed that male vampires have a great desire for human women, so a vampire will return to have intercourse with his wife or with a woman to whom he was attracted in life.
-In one case, a Serbian widow tried to blame her pregnancy on her late husband, who had supposedly become a vampire, and there were cases of Serbian men pretending to be vampires in order to reach the women they desired.
+In one case, a Serbian widow tried to blame her pregnancy on her late husband, who had supposedly become a vampire, and there were cases of Serbian men pretending to be vampires to reach the women they desired.
 In Bulgarian folklore, vampires were sometimes said to deflower virgins as well.
 The sexual activity of the vampire seems to be a peculiarity of South Slavic vampire belief as opposed to other Slavs, although a similar motif also occurs in Belarusian legends.

-Features

-Legends state that dhampirs were, for the most part, normal members of the community.
-But dhampirs, especially male, of paternal vampire descent could see invisible vampires and practice sorcery, often starting careers as vampire hunters, which would be practiced for generations from father to son.
+The Romani people of the Sanjak of Novi Pazar held the belief that a child may be conceived at night by a vampire and his wife.

+In Kosovo, a dhampir (specifically a son) was regarded as a "chief magical agent for the destruction of vampires", and sometimes the dhampir was thought to be the only one capable of seeing a vampire.

 Some traditions specify signs by which the children of a vampire can be recognized.
-Albanian legends state they have untamed dark or black hair and are very cunning or courageous in nature.
-They are not attracted to blood and can eat normally like other human beings, though the option to bite other living beings in order to extend one's life is always an open choice.

 In Bulgarian folklore, possible indications include being "very dirty", having a soft body, no nails or bones (the latter physical peculiarity is also ascribed to the vampire itself), and "a deep mark on the back, like a tail."
-In contrast, a pronounced nose was often a sign, as were larger than normal ears, teeth or eyes.
+In contrast, a pronounced nose was often a sign, as were larger than normal ears, teeth, or eyes.
 According to J. Gordon Melton, from his book, The Vampire Book: The Encyclopedia of the Undead, in some areas, a true dhampir possessed a "slippery, jelly-like body and lived only a short life—a belief ... that vampires have no bones."

 In modern culture

-Examples of modern dhampir characters include Blade, a vampire-slaying hero in the Marvel comics and films; Alucard from the Castlevania video games and TV series; Rayne, the red-headed anti-heroine protagonist of the BloodRayne franchise; D from the Vampire Hunter D novels and their adaptations; and Kagura from OneChanbara Z: Kagura.
-Other mentions include Renesmee Cullen and Dennis Dracula-Loughran.
+Split is named after the TV series' term for a half-vampire, featuring Ella Rozen and other characters of that fictional species.

+Dungeons & Dragons, a fantasy role-playing game, features a playable half-vampire species.

-Dhampirs also appear in the works of Scott Baker, Nancy A. Collins, Barb and J. C. Hendee, Rebecca York, Richelle Mead, and Stephenie Meyer.
+Dhampirs also appear in the works of Scott Baker, Nancy A. Collins, Barb Hendee and J. C. Hendee, Rebecca York, Richelle Mead, and Stephenie Meyer.